afsori/DestiWisata-Frontend-ReactNative/README.md

 # DestiWisata - Frontend

-DestiWisata - Frontend is a website display that displays a variety of tourist destinations created using React Native and other supporting materials.als.
+DestiWisata - Frontend is a website display that displays a variety of tourist destinations created using React Native and other supporting materials.

 ## Getting Started